Dilsha-Weerasinghe/Dilsha-Weerasinghe/README.md

 ## 👨‍💻 About Me

-I am a **Full-Stack Web Developer from Sri Lanka**, focused on building reliable, scalable, and visually refined web applications.
+I am a **Full-Stack Web Developer from Sri Lanka**, focused on building scalable, secure, and user-centric applications.
 Currently working as a **freelancer on Fiverr**, delivering production-ready solutions for global clients.

-- 🔭 Active in **freelance and contract-based projects**
+- 🔭 Working on **freelance & SaaS-style projects**
-- 🌱 Advancing in **Full-Stack, DevOps, and Cloud Architecture**
+- 🌱 Learning **advanced Full-Stack & Cloud Architecture**
-- ⚙️ Strong interest in **system design and performance**
+- ⚙️ Interested in **DevOps, performance, and system design**
-- 🤝 Open to **collaborations and long-term engagements**
+- 🤝 Open to **collaborations and long-term projects**

 ---